rodpolako/Chess-PGN-Trainer/README.md

 * [pgn-parser](https://github.com/mliebelt/pgn-parser): Javascript library to allow reading of a PGN (Portable Game Notation) chess game notation, and providing the result as JSON.
 * [chessboardjs](https://github.com/oakmac/chessboardjs/) chessboard.js is a standalone JavaScript Chess Board.
 It is designed to be "just a board" and expose a powerful API so that it can be used in different ways.
 * [pawn-promotion](https://github.com/siansell/pawn-promotion) Quick and dirty example showing one approach to pawn promotion with chessboard.js and chess.js.
+* [lichess-org/lila](https://github.com/lichess-org/lila/tree/master) Lila (li[chess in sca]la) is a free online chess game server focused on realtime gameplay and ease of use.

 ## Possible ideas for improvements/features